cepdnaclk/e19-co227-Empowering-Counselors-and-Students-through-Interactive-Web-and-Mobile-App/docs/README.md

 8. **Analytics and Reporting:** Administrators can access reports and analytics to gain insights into the effectiveness of counseling services, which can guide improvements and adjustments.

-9. **Scale and Reach:** Software can support a broader reach, allowing university to offer counseling services to a larger number of students, even beyond their physical locations.
+9. **Scale and Reach:** Software can support a broader reach, allowing universities to offer counseling services to a larger number of students, even beyond their physical locations.

-11. **Efficiency and Productivity:**can streamline administrative tasks and communication, making it easier for counselors to manage their schedules and focus on counseling rather than administrative work.
+11. **Efficiency and Productivity:** can streamline administrative tasks and communication, making it easier for counselors to manage their schedules and focus on counseling rather than administrative work.

 12. **Customization:** can be tailored to meet the specific needs and objectives of university or counseling organizations, allowing for a personalized user experience.

 13. **Security and Compliance:** designed with robust security features to protect sensitive user data and ensure compliance with privacy regulations.

-14. **Quality Assurance:** maintain and improve the quality of counseling services by facilitating feedback, reviews, and monitoring of counselor performance.
+14. **Quality Assurance:** Maintain and improve the quality of counseling services by facilitating feedback, reviews, and monitoring of counselor performance.

+---
 ## Getting Started

 Please follow the installation and usage instructions provided in the [Documentation](https://cepdnaclk.github.io/e19-co227-Empowering-Counselors-and-Students-through-Interactive-Web-and-Mobile-App/docs).

+---
 ## contact

 Feel free to contact us for more details!

+---
 ## Team
 -  E/19/017 Amanda W. S. [email](mailto:e19017@eng.pdn.ac.lk)
 -  E/19/087 Dissanayaka M.A.S.R. [email](mailto:e19087@eng.pdn.ac.lk)
 -  E/19/260 Neranji W.K.G.A.G. [email](mailto:e19260@eng.pdn.ac.lk)
 -  E/19/465 Dilshan R.M.S. [email](mailto:e19465@eng.pdn.ac.lk)

+---
 ## Links

 - [Project Repository](https://github.com/cepdnaclk/e19-co227-Empowering-Counselors-and-Students-through-Interactive-Web-and-Mobile-App)